Scary Stories to Tell in the Dark: Documentary

 In 2018, a documentary about the book series titled Scary Stories was released.
 It explores the process of the books' creation (including the artwork and the folkloric inspiration of the stories), their legacy, and the controversy surrounding attempts to ban them.
-It featured interviews of family members of the deceased Alvin Schwartz, as well as R. L. Stine and several other authors of 1980s and 1990s children's horror.
+It featured interviews of family members of the late Alvin Schwartz, as well as R. L. Stine and several other authors of 1980s and 1990s children's horror.
 It debuted at the Panic Fest in Kansas City.

 Tribute anthology

 The Horror Writers Association compiled a new tribute anthology titled Don't Turn Out the Lights, edited by Jonathan Maberry, and featuring submissions from HWA members.
 It was released on September 1, 2020.

 Film adaptation

+The short animated film Just Delicious, based on the story of the same name in the More Tales to Chill Your Bones collection, directed and animated by Brian Bear, was released on YouTube on May 29, 2009.

 In 2013, CBS Films acquired the rights to the Scary Stories to Tell in the Dark books from 1212 Entertainment who initially optioned the material.
-The script (initially written by John August) was ultimately credited to Dan and Kevin Hageman, with Guillermo del Toro, Marcus Dunstan and Patrick Melton receiving a "story by" credit.
+The script, initially written by John August, was ultimately credited to Dan and Kevin Hageman, with Guillermo del Toro, Marcus Dunstan, and Patrick Melton receiving a "story by" credit.

 Del Toro produced the film along with Sean Daniel, Jason Brown, and Elizabeth Grave, with Roberto Grande and Joshua Long executive producing.
 Michael Garza, Austin Abrams, Gabriel Rush, Austin Zajur and Natalie Ganzhorn were cast, with André Øvredal directing.

 The film was released on August 23, 2019, by Lionsgate and CBS Films.